CSS Frameworks

 Common Pitfalls and How to Avoid Them

 One common pitfall is the incorrect use of Styled Components.
 This can result in namespace conflicts and adversely affect HTML tags.
-To avoid this, some developers recommend using Styled Components only for the page box and using CSS classes for the rest of the styling.
+To avoid it, some developers recommend using Styled Components only for the page box and using CSS classes for the rest of the styling.
 This approach gives better control over the namespace and HTML tags as CSS classes are kept from interfering with each other.

 Using both Styled Components and CSS Modules simultaneously is not common, but it's not necessarily wrong either.
 It's advisable to understand the unique benefits of both before deciding to use them concurrently.